LoLyeah/dump/README.md

 ### Literally any aggregate site

 Mangakakalot, mangapark, fanfox whatever etc. These rip aggressively and do not care about quality.
 There library but there quality is horrible.
 If an april fools chapter is uploaded it will remain there forever.
+[List of aggregate sites that I knew](https://github.com/LoLyeah/dump/blob/master/aggregate.md)

 ## Clients (Online & Offline)
 ### Android: Tachiyomi